jkflying/bucket-pr-kdtree/README.md

 larger scale than the others, most of the splitting will happen on this dimension.
 This is achieved by trying to keep the bounding boxes of the buckets equal lengths in all axes.
 Note, this does not imply that the subspace a subtree is parent of is square, for example if the data distribution in it is unequal.

+# Release Notes #

+0.2

+* Performance enhancements:

+** Use indexing for better cache locality of bounds (don't depend on the allocator)

+** Recycle memory for less allocator pressure during building the tree incrementally

+** Pre-allocate the search stack to prevent extra allocations during the search

+** Provide a 1-NN interface which only needs a single internal allocation (of search stack depth, for unwinding)

+0.1

+* First release of simple tree, written to "Good modern C++" standards.